 For organizations that do not wish to upgrade their on-premises Exchange Server environment there is also the option to migration to Exchange Online, which is the cloud hosted version of Exchange Server that forms a part of the Microsoft Office 365 service.

 Office 365 migrations can be performed in multiple ways.
-For an overview of the Office 365 migration scenarios, read my article on methods for migrating to Office 365.
+For an overview of the Office 365 migration scenarios, read my article on methods for migrating to Office 365 or download the white paper Email Migration to Office 365, which gives a comprehensive overview of hidden challenges and how to overcome them.

 For more information on Office 365 click here.